How Is Speed Factored Into Car Accident Cases?

 When a pedestrian is involved in a car accident, the speed of the vehicle has a lot to do with determining the severity of the pedestrian's injuries.

 The odds of a pedestrian being killed by a motorist traveling at 20 mph or slower are very low, at just about 5%.

 The chances for fatality significantly increase from there.
 At 35 mph, a pedestrian has a 45% chance of being killed.

 At 60 mph, it is highly likely that a pedestrian will not survive.

 Even low-speed crashes can lead to injuries.
 Over half of all speeding-related accidents occur at speeds under 55 miles per hour.

 Several factors affect the type and severity of potential injuries.
-Things like the speed and location of the accident, as well as the type of vehicle the driver is in, will all affect the outcome of the accident.
+Things like the type of vehicle, the speed, and the location of the accident will affect the accident outcome.

 Common injuries in speeding accidents include: